 The pool facility will remain in the same location as the old facility.

-Was community input considered regarding the options of Hopkins Pool?
+Was community input considered regarding the options of for the Outdoor Pool?

 In August 2020, the DeKalb Park District commissioned Larson & Darby Group with Counsilman-Hunsaker to conduct a pool feasibility study, evaluating the existing conditions of the aging aquatic facility and developed a renovation/replacement plan.
 Included in their planning process was obtaining and gathering community feedback via both surveys and public meetings while gauging the community's aquatic needs and wants.
 The results of this study were presented to the Park Board in December 2020.
 The Board of Commissioners also created a pool advisory committee consisting of Board members, District staff, and members of the public which made recommendations for the final designs.
 Each month, the Park Board hosts a Park Board meeting that is open to public comment.